-As followers of Jesus Christ, our desire should not only be to grow in Bible knowledge; our desire should also be to join in God's activity around the world.
+As followers of Jesus Christ, our desire should not only be to grow in Bible knowledge, but also to join in God's activity around the world.
 Serving the world is not just a good idea; it's God's plan!
-When you and I serve each other and serve the world, we are living out the very design of our lives.
+When you and I serve each other and serve the world, we are living out the very design for our lives.

-◆ How could you be used by God to serve others?
-Think of the areas where you are gifted or have a passion in a particular area. ◆ If God created us for service and planned that we devote our lives to serving others, what happens if we choose not to serve?
-Prayer Suggestion: "Lord Jesus, I want to know you.
-I see that you have a plan for my life and that plan is to serve others.
-Would you help me to see opportunities for service and give me the courage to serve when the time comes?
-I love you, Lord!
-In Jesus' name I pray, amen!"
-Passages for Additional Study: Genesis 1:26-31 & 2:4-8; 1 Peter 2:9-12 Notes:
+How could you be used by God to serve others?
+Think of your giftedness or the areas you are particularly passionate about.

+If God created us for service and planned that we devote our lives to serving others, what happens if we choose not to serve?

+Prayer Suggestion: Lord Jesus, I want to know You.
+I see that You have a plan for my life, and that plan is to serve others.
+Would You help me to see opportunities for service and give me the courage to serve when the time comes?
+I love You, Lord!
+In Jesus' name I pray, amen.

+Passages for Additional Study: Genesis 1:26-31, 2:4-8; 1 Peter 2:9-12 that we conform, not to the ways of the world, but to the character of God (Romans 12:2).